Earnest money definition and purpose

 Waiving a purchase agreement contingency can be tempting, especially if you're in a competitive market.
 But remember, it's a risk.
 Without contingencies, your earnest money could be on the line if things don’t go as planned.

-How to protect your earnest money deposit
+How to protect your earnest money

 Safeguard your earnest money every step of the way.
 Here’s how: